witold-gawlowski/witold-gawlowski.github.io/index.md

 I am currently studying Game Engineering course at Goldsmith, University of London.
 I will be graduating this April and will be looking for internship or job opportunity from then on.
 I would prefer working closely with Technical Artists but I feel I would also be a strong physics, engine or tools programmer.
-I am also interested in Unity programmer positions.
+I am also interested in Unity programming positions.

 Have a look at my projects [here](/projects.html).